tobyibe/RateMyAccom/README.md

 please conserve the color and sizing schemes (if possible, only use sizes and colors that have already been used) If you have any questions whatsoever or suggestions then msg me

+Also use tailwind @apply stylings for readability and ease of changing